Fleek-PIatform/website/src/content/guides/how-to-open-websocket-in-fleek-function/index.md

 };
 ```

-**Web3 Setup**: The code initializes a Web3 instance using a WebSocket provider URL (`Alchemy's Sepolia testnet`), allowing interaction with the Ethereum blockchain.
+**Web3 Setup**: The code initializes a Web3 instance using a WebSocket provider URL (`Alchemy's Arbitrum mainnet`), allowing interaction with the Ethereum blockchain.

 **Contract ABI and Address**: It defines an ABI (Application Binary Interface) that includes a function `readDataFeed` and an event `DataFeedRead`.
-This ABI represents the interface for a specific smart contract deployed at the address `0xAB8e46012957020B9ECEFFA73B453D396A8d4738`.
+This ABI represents the interface for a specific smart contract deployed at the address `0x5Aba6949BC70c9eDA5E1E5B8d4aD3565f9Acbd09`.

 **Contract Instance**: A contract instance is created using the ABI and contract address, enabling interactions with the specified smart contract.

-**Event Listener**: The code sets up a listener for the `DataFeedRead` event.
-This event includes information such as `proxy` (address), `value` (int224), and `timestamp` (uint32).
+**Event Listener**: The code sets up a listener to call the `read()` event.
+This event includes information such as `value` (int224), and `timestamp` (uint32).

-**Event Handling**: When the DataFeedRead event is emitted by the contract, the listener captures the event data.
-The data is stored in the messages array.
+**Event Handling**: When the `read()` event is emitted by the contract, the listener captures the event data.
+The data is returned as an array of strings.
 If an error occurs, the promise is rejected.
 Otherwise, the promise resolves with the collected event data.

 ### **Bundling the code with webpack.**